bwsw/cs-pulse-sensor/README.md

 - KVM_HOST - fqdn for libvrt KVM connection line
 - PAUSE - interval between metering
 - INFLUX\_\* - information about influxdb access
-- GATHER_HOST_STATS - if to gather information about a hypervisor host
+- GATHER_HOST_STATS - if to collect information about a hypervisor host
 - DEBUG - print or avoid JSON dumps inside docker container (useful for troubleshooting in attached mode)